 Performance by post type Hootsuite Analytics

 All you have to do is build your competitor watchlist by adding up to 20 hand-picked competitive accounts.
 (The number you can add varies depending on your Hootsuite plan.)
-Then, with just a couple of clicks you can generate a competitive analysis report that includes the following metrics for every competitor:

 • Number of posts published